scintill/android_frameworks_opt_telephony_ril_ofono/README.md

 # Features

-Nothing is thoroughly tested nor tried on a broad selection of hardware/networks yet, but here's what's been implemented:
+Nothing is thoroughly tested nor tried on a broad selection of hardware/networks yet, but here's what's been implemented (tested mostly with the rilmodem driver):

 * Basic SMS sending and receiving (multipart messages and some international characters tested)
 * Basic voicecalls: dialing, receiving, answering, rejecting